Find out about some of Canada’s major student cities…

 Widely cited as the cultural capital of Canada, Montréal boasts a unique combination of European sophistication and American pizzazz which gives it a buzz few other places can match.
 As a student, you’ll certainly never be at a loss for things to do, with plenty of theater, music, dance and visual arts to explore, including the annual Just for Laughs comedy festival, the world’s largest of its kind.
 And don’t miss the Montréal Fireworks Festival, frequently hailed as the best and largest fireworks festival in the world.

-Among universities in Montréal is one of Canada’s highest ranking and most internationally renowned, McGill University (21st in the 2013/14 QS World University Rankings).
-Beyond that, univerities in Montréal also include the Université de Montréal (92 – a new entry within the world’s top 100) and Concordia University (481-490) among others.
+Among universities in Montréal is one of Canada’s highest ranking and most internationally renowned, McGill University (21st in the QS World University Rankings 2014/15).
+Beyond that, univerities in Montréal also include the Université de Montréal (83rd) and Concordia University (461-470) among others.
 While McGill and Concordia operate primarily in English, many universities in Montréal are Francophone, as are the city’s residents.
 So even if you’re at an Anglophone university, be prepared to make an effort with your French.

-Montréal was ranked one of the world’s top ten cities for students in the 2013 QS Best Student Cities.
+Montréal was ranked one of the world’s top 10 cities for students in the 2013 QS Best Student Cities index.